Federal Legislative Jurisdiction

 - Exclusive Jurisdiction

 The federal government has exclusive jurisdiction when the state cedes or transfers of all of its authority to enact and enforce its civil and criminal law over and on federal lands to the United States.
 Between 1852 and 1939 the Legislature ceded all of California’s civil and criminal authority over federal lands purchased or condemned for military use and other government purposes as described in Article 1, section 8, clause 17 of the United States Constitution.
 Chapter 56, California Statutes of 1897 ceded exclusive jurisdiction over public domain land used as a military reservation.
 Lands under exclusive jurisdiction are frequently referred to as federal enclaves.
-Congress may permit the enforcement or exercise of current state law on the property.

 - Partial Jurisdiction